qianlifeng/cli-share-file/README.md

-file share service that optimized for command line
+File share service that optimized for command line

 ## Features